Beyond the Map: The first journey management conference. 8–10 Oct.

 Promotional image for "Beyond the Map" conference featuring three speakers with their titles and roles, against a blue and pink background.

-You take a relaxed sip of the cool, cucumber-infused drink in your hand, catching snippets of the lively conversations that hum around you: . . . ethical AI . . . human-centered design . . . experience intelligence . . .
-Bold ideas.
+An eclectic crowd mingles on the iconic terrace of the Disseny Hub Barcelona, and you’re right in the middle of its hum.
+You take a relaxed sip of the cool, cucumber-infused drink in your hand, catching snippets of the lively conversations around you: ethical AI… human-centered design… experience intelligence… Bold ideas.
 Intriguing questions.
-Everyone’s thinking out loud.

 This isn’t your typical business event.
-This is Beyond the Map, the first-ever gathering of its kind for journey management.
-And if the founders have their way, it won't be the last.
+It’s Beyond the Map, the first-ever gathering dedicated to journey management.

 Here’s how it all began.